-from the getting-it-right-second-time-around dept
+from the given-the-preponderance-of-spy-programs,-why-not dept

 The thing about transparency is that it's not just about what you reveal.
 It's also about what you choose to keep hidden.
 In the ongoing docket for the government's 2015 bulk records requests, there appears to be a missing document.